-- · The proposed method of excavation. - Shoring and/or pile construction vibration emissions. - Any possible damage to adjoining/nearby premises. - Include recommendations or measures to prevent/minimise structural damage to nearby premises.
+- The proposed method of excavation. - · Shoring and/or pile construction vibration emissions. - Any possible damage to adjoining/nearby premises. - Include recommendations or measures to prevent/minimise structural damage to nearby premises.

-3.36 Flood Level Advice/Flood Study/Electronic Flood Model
+3.34 Flood Level Advice/Flood Study/Electronic Flood Model

 If your site is identified as being potentially or flood affected (to be determined in consultation with Council), you will need to arrange for your suitably qualified engineer to prepare all of the required documentation based on any estimated flood levels and recommended flood requirements.
-For sites affected by flooding, you will need to submit a request for the Flood Level Advice from Council.
+For sites affected by flooding, you will need to submit a request for the Flood Level Advice from Council prior to the lodgement of the Development Application.
+The Flood Level Advice must be within 6 months of the date of the lodgement of the Development Application.
+Where the site is identified as being medium and/or high flood affectation and the building footprint is proposed to be changed then electronic flood modelling is required to be lodged with the Development Application.
 Council recommends you discuss your proposed development with Council as part of a Pre-DA Meeting.
-If required, you will need to provide a flood study for any proposed development on the site with the associated electronic flood modelling.

-3.37 Acoustic Report
+3.35 Acoustic Report